acguedes/beta-Bartlett/README.md

 test statistic ($\omega_{a1}$).
 The p-values of such tests are also computed.

 #### Reduced Model
-The program can be used to calculate the parameter estimates and asymptotic standard errors for the reduced model (Model 2R) and also the fitted model quality measures.
+The program can be used to obtain parameter estimates and asymptotic standard errors for the reduced model (Model 2R).
+It also computes some goodness-of-fit measures.

 ## Bartlett correction factor
 #### Beta Bartlett
-The function returns the epsilon_k of Bartlett's correction.
-This function uses the general matrix expression to obtain the bartlett correction factor presented in Cordeiro (1993).
+The function returns the quantity epsilon_k that is used in the Bartlett's correction.
+This function uses the general matrix expression given in presented in Cordeiro (1993) to obtain the Bartlett correction factor for varying precision beta regressions.

 # Files
 #### Atheists data